prettier/prettier-vscode/README.md

 #### prettier.parser (default: 'babylon')
 Which parser to use.
 Valid options are 'flow' and 'babylon'

+#### prettier.semi (default: 'true)
+Whether to add a semicolon at the end of every line (semi: true), or only at the beginning of lines that may introduce ASI failures (semi: false)

 #### prettier.useTabs (default: false)
 If true, indent lines with tabs